Noah-Vincenz/assignmentosc2/README.md

 # assignmentosc2

-This project simulates the allocation of memory and page table entries.
+This projects simulates the allocation of page table entries and memory management units.